 If you are camping with a potty-trained kid, then bringing your own portable potty will help you on those frigid early mornings or late nights when you don’t want to schlep through the dark to a concrete bathroom.
 This foldable travel potty comes with 20 bags that line the potty for an easy, quick clean-up.

 Now that we’ve gone over camping essentials for toddlers, let talk about camping items for toddlers that you can potentially skip, but admittedly are nice to have on a camping trip.
 They may not be deemed essential, but they could go a long way to making camping with toddlers more enjoyable.

 If you’re camping, it’s a fair assumption to think that hiking might be in your plans as well.
-If you have a toddler that doesn’t want to walk the entire way, bring or invest in a high-quality hiking carrier like the Deuter Kid Comfort Active.
+If you have a toddler that doesn’t want to walk the entire way, bring or invest in a high-quality hiking carrier like the Deuter Kid Comfort Pro.
 If worn correctly, the pack takes stress off your shoulders and distributes the weight down to your hips.
-Click HERE for more reviews and current prices.
+A life saver for hiking parents!

 A battery-operated portable sound machine can be a godsend for loud campsites and sensitive toddlers who stir easily.
 Most toddlers go to bed before campsites settle down for the night, so it can be a great way to drown out excess noise.
-We like this sound machine for its simple aesthetic and that it has the option to be plugged in or battery operated.
-Click HERE for current prices.
+We like the Project Nursery sound machine for its simple aesthetic and that it has the option to be plugged in or battery operated.

 Our kid loved hanging out in the hammock, and it was the only time we could get him to sit still with us.
 Swinging in the hammock together and enjoying simplicity is one of our favorite memories of camping together.
 Buying a hammock is something the whole family can enjoy.
-We love the Wise Owl Outfitters hammock because it packs down to a small size and is easy to put up.
-You can check prices for the hammock HERE.
+We love the Wise Owl Outfitters hammock because it packs down to a small size and is easy to put up. .